cajacko/project-journal/projects/thoughts.md

 ## Updates 🔼

+### 2020-10-19 - 2020-10-25

+I came to think more specifically about how I don't think about a lot of important topics until I'm debating them with someone.
+I use the conversation as a way to explore ideas.
+I think a lot of the ideas I have were in my subconcious and I may have been passively thinking about them without realising.
+But it led me to the conclusion that I should try and figure out a way to more directly force myself to confront and think about some issues.

+Drinking too much seems like the keystone habit I need to break, where all the other things I'd like to do would become easier and thus make drinking less easier in response.
+Positive feedback loop yo.

+Asking other people how they're doing may not directly affect my mood, but the changes in their behaviour after this may end up affecting me positively.

+Code linting is great at helping you learn to code better as you type.
+Editors like Hemmingway can do the same for writing.

+Being hungry makes it easier to give into temptations e.g. drinking.
+Manage hunger to help.

+Thinking very carefully about your rules and routines whilst making sure you have a very strong why for everything on that list may make it much easier to stick to.
+Especially if the progress is presented in a super easy and satisfying way.
+In regards to drinking and morning routine (meditation, yoga, exercise, admin and creative work).
+You need to think realistically about edge case scenarios e.g. exceptions, woke up late, hangover etc.

+Should try microdosing properly.

+Always assume people have forgotten plans.
+And remind them if it's important to you.

+If you have a doubt about something just say it and look silly rather than keeping it to yourself.

 ### 2020-10-12 - 2020-10-18

 Bit of a more relaxing week, less thinking more playing games and chilling.
 Had a lot of interesting thoughts around board game design from doing a development session with Rob on [Zero to Hero](./zero-to-hero.md#2020-09-26---2020-10-18)